 Virginia worked for the Crossnore Weaving Room about three different times over 20 years before retiring.
-She continues to weave for the school as a contract weaver.
+She continued to weave for the school as a contract weaver in her retirement.
 “I make the little linen towels.
 I like those.
 They’re delicate.
-I really like all of it.”
+I really like all of it,” she said.